sakaki-/gentoo-on-rpi-64bit/README.md

 * **[rpi3](https://github.com/sakaki-/rpi3-overlay)**: this provides ebuilds specific to the Raspberry Pi 3, or builds that have fallen off the main Gentoo tree but which are the last known reliable variants for `arm64`.
 It also provides the [custom profile](#profile) [`rpi3:default/linux/arm64/17.0/desktop/rpi3`](https://github.com/sakaki-/rpi3-overlay/tree/master/profiles/targets/rpi3).
 The image currently uses the following ebuilds from the `rpi3` overlay:

   * **dev-embedded/rpi3-64bit-meta**
-   This is the main `gentoo-on-rpi3-64bit` metapackage - it's version matches that of the image release (currently, 1.2.0).
+   This is the main `gentoo-on-rpi3-64bit` metapackage - its version matches that of the image release (currently, 1.2.0).
 The features it pulls in (via other ebuilds) can be customized via the following USE flags (edit via `/etc/portage/package.use/rpi3-64bit-meta`):<a name="meta_use_flags"></a>

      | USE flag | Default? | Effect |
      | -------- | --------:| ------:|